void-ppc/void-ppc-docs/src/post-installation/index.md

 # xbps-install -Su
 ```

+If there is a package manager upgrade (libxbps, xbps)
+it will be done before upgrading any other packages,
+because in case the transaction fails at least the package manager
+needs to stay intact.
+In that case, you’ll need to run `xbps-install -Su` again
+to get all the upgrades.

 ## NTP (time syncing)

 You might want to enable a time syncing daemon.
 This is especially important